Modelling the effect of ribosome mobility on the rate of protein synthesis: Comparing mean-field theory with simulations

 Second, we detail the simulations of ribosomes bound to a filament located inside the reservoir.
 The filament contains $\ell$ sites and each site has the length $r$ of a ribosome.
 The filament has thus a total length $L=\ell r$.
 The dynamics on the TASEP is performed with a continuous-time Monte Carlo algorithm~\cite{Newman,Walter15}, sometimes called Gillespie algorithm~\cite{Gillespie}.
-The current configuration of ribosomes on the filament allows only a finite number of moves of ribosomes each given by the TASEP rules described above.
-For illustration, in the particular case of Fig.1, the first site is empty, thus a ribosome can enter at a rate $\alpha=\tilde\alpha N(t)$; three ribosomes are present in the bulk of the filament without another ribosomes on their right side, thus they can jump to the right at a rate $p$; and finally a ribosome occupies the exit site of the filament, so it can leave at the rate $\beta$ the filament and return to the reservoir to resume a Brownian motion.
+A configuration of ribosomes on the filament allows only for a finite number of moves given by the TASEP rules described above.
+For illustration, in the particular case of Fig.1, the first site is empty, thus a ribosome can enter at a rate $\alpha=\tilde\alpha N(t)$; three ribosomes on the filament are free to move at a rate $p$ as there is no ribosome blocking passage in front of them; and finally a ribosome occupies the exit site of the filament, so it can leave at the rate $\beta$ the filament and return to the reservoir to resume a Brownian motion.
 It is useful to define the sum $S_r$ of the possible transition rates; in the case of Fig.1, $S_r=\alpha+\beta+3p$.
 A particular move is chosen with a probability linearly related to its rate and the filament is forced to perform this move.
 For instance, the probability $P_\beta$ to move the ribosome from the exit site to the reservoir is $P_\beta=\beta/S_r$.
-This algorithm thus avoid rejection of ribosome moves, which spares a lot of computational time in the case of low and high densities of ribosomes, compared to a sequential algorithm.
-Indeed, a sequential algorithm consists in choosing randomly a site of the filament.
-This site is likely empty in the LD phase or stuck into a jam in the HD phase, leading in both cases to frequent rejections of the move trial.
-The other advantage of a continuous-time Monte Carlo is that the time of evolution of the filament during this move is explicitly defined from the transition rates like $\tau\sim S_r^{-1}$, and can thus take continuous values.
-The explicit definition of $\tau$ will be useful to couple the time scale of the dynamics between the ribosomes on the filament and the ribosomes performing Brownian motion in the reservoir.
-Note that, intuitively, the sum of rate $S_r$, and thus the time $\tau$ spent by the filament during a move both depend on the configuration of ribosomes.
+The continuous-time Monte Carlo algorithm thus avoids rejection of ribosome moves, which saves us a considerable amount of computational time when densities of ribosomes are large.
+The other advantage of a continuous-time Monte Carlo is that it runs in continuous and time.
+The time between two consecutive moves is a random variable $\tau$ taken from an exponential distribution with mean value like $S_r^{-1}$.
+The explicit definition of $\tau$ is important as it allows us to couple dynamics of ribosomes on the filament with the dynamics of ribosomes diffusing in the reservoir.
+Note that, intuitively, the sum of rates $S_r$, and thus the time $\tau$ spent by the filament during a move, depend on the configuration of ribosomes.
 If $S_r$ is small (large), i.e., if a transition is unlikely (resp. likely) to happen, then the time evolution of the filament will be large (resp. small).